From Moral Issues that Divide Us

 The conclusion is that men and women are both social but in different ways.
 Women specialize in the narrow sphere of intimate relationships.
 Men specialize in the larger group.
 If you make a list of activities that are done in large groups, you are likely to have a list of things that men do and enjoy more than women: team sports, politics, large corporations, economic networks, and so forth. [“Is there Anything Good about Men?”
 American Psychological Association, Invited Address, 2007]

-A third group of issues in theoretical ethics concern the moral principles that we should follow.
+A third group of issues in theoretical ethics concerns the moral principles that we should follow.
 The Golden Rule is a classic example that we find in societies worldwide: we should behave towards others in the same way that we would want others to behave towards us.
 Because I do not want my neighbor to steal my car, then it is wrong for me to steal her car.
 Because I would want people to feed me if I was starving, then I should help feed starving people.
 Using this same reasoning, I can theoretically determine whether any possible action is right or wrong.
 The Golden Rule is just one of many efforts to articulate an ideal standard of morality, and we will look at three distinct strategies that dominate philosophical discussions of ethics: virtue theory, duty theory, and consequentialism.

-Many philosophers believe that morality consists of following precisely defined rules of conduct, such as “Do not kill,” “Do not steal,” or the Golden Rule.
+Many philosophers believe that morality consists of following precisely defined rules of conduct, such as “Do not kill,” “Do not steal,” or, as we have just seen, the Golden Rule.
 Virtue theory, though, places less emphasis on learning rules, and instead stresses the importance of developing good habits of character, such as benevolence and charity.
 Once I have acquired the virtue of charity, I will then habitually act charitably towards others.
 The ability to acquire habits is critical to our very survival as humans.
 When you drive a car, you do so by habit, with almost no thought about what you are doing.
 But remember how challenging it was the first time you drove, and you had to concentrate on every move you made with your hands and feet.
 Virtually every task we perform has some habit behind it, such as walking, eating, writing, speaking.
 Without these habits our lives would grind to a halt.

 Natural Urge || Vice of Deficiency | Virtuous Mean | Vice of Excess